openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

         * 255.255.255.0 network mask
         * in the case of VirtualBox environment, host machine will be 10.0.0.1

-#. eth1 - public network, with access to the internet
+#. eth1 - public network, with access to Internet
     * we will assume that DHCP is enabled and every machine gets its IP address on this interface automatically through DHCP

 #. eth2 - for communication between OpenStack VMs